The Forum's Program

 High-Level Dinner: “Fighting Fake News on Social Media: a Key Challenge for Africa?”

-This unique gathering organized by the French-African Foundation, Concerto Global Public Affairs, Jeune Afrique Media Group and the Paris Peace Forum (invitation-only) will bring together government leaders and policymakers, media executives, tech entrepreneurs and key stakeholders to explore the impact of fake news on African societies.
-Through thought-provoking discussions, we aim to address key questions: how significant is the impact of fake news on African societies?
+This unique gathering organized by the French-African Foundation, Concerto Global Public Affairs, Jeune Afrique Media Group, and the Paris Peace Forum brought together government leaders and policymakers, media executives, tech entrepreneurs, and key stakeholders to explore the impact of fake news on African societies.
+Through thought-provoking discussions, the event aimed to address key questions: how significant is the impact of fake news on African societies?
 Can AI and technology offer effective solutions to this challenge?
-How can governments, media, tech companies and civil society collaborate to combat disinformation efficiently?
+How can governments, media, tech companies, and civil society collaborate to combat disinformation efficiently?